WHO IS "HE WHO NOW RESTRAINS"? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 While we agree that the Holy Spirit in the saints is the Power who is restraining the open revelation of the man of sin, we do not believe that the Holy Spirit Himself will be removed from the earth during the great apostasy.
 We believe rather that it is the witnessing power of the saints that will be overcome, thus paving the way for the full expression of Satan in the earth.

 We have at least six reasons for not accepting the current position that II Thessalonians 2:7 means the Holy Spirit of God will be withdrawn into Heaven with the believers before the days of trouble come.

-For the mystery of iniquity doth already work: only he who now letteth [restrains] will let, until he be taken out of the way.
+For the mystery of lawlessness is already at work; only He who now restrains will do so until He is taken out of the way.
 (II Thessalonians 2:7)

 Many of the Christian churches, in accordance with the doctrine of the “pre-tribulation rapture” of the believers, understand “he who now restrains” to be the Holy Spirit.
 The “Gentile Bride” is to be lifted up to Heaven accompanied by the Holy Spirit.
 The removal of the Holy Spirit from the earth will permit the full revelation of the “man of sin.”
 This is what is taught currently.

 While we agree that the Holy Spirit in the saints is the Power who is restraining the open revelation of the man of sin, we do not believe that the Holy Spirit Himself will be removed from the earth during the great apostasy.